 Centennial Scholarships are awarded to students who have declared a major in Classical Civilization or Classics and have stood out from their peers in at least two courses completed in the Department of Classics at the University of Cincinnati.
 Enrollment in at least one departmental course is required each semester.
 The scholarships cover instate tuition at the University of Cincinnati and are available to incoming and current students.
 Centennial Scholarships may not be held for more than four years.

 How to Apply

-There is a common application for the Semple and Centennial Scholarships.
+There is a common application (available in January) for the Semple and Centennial Scholarships.
 We request contact information, a statement of your goals in studying Classics, and three confidential letters of recommendation from teachers who know you and your work.
 The teachers need not be Latin teachers.

 A Latin diagnostic examination will be administered to each external applicant.
-The 2021 exam will be administered online Saturday morning, February 20, 10:00 am-12:00 pm.
+The 2023 exam will be administered in mid-February.
 Alternative arrangements can be made, if this time is impossible.

 University of Cincinnati Undergraduates